 Same goes for deciding that you want web marketing.
 You need to research and plan.

-From research and assessment of a competitors marketing and platforms, you can almost create a bullet-point break-down of what you need to do better.
+From research and assessments of a competitors marketing and platforms, you can almost create a bullet-point break-down of what you need to do better.
 You can then use this list to work out costs and time required.

 And that, my friends, is how we get to the moon.